-This Conference will engage individuals and organisations from all professional fields working in the built environment.
-We will explore the creation and application of Human-Centred Design in lighting, and expand the conversation across engineering, construction, design, landscaping, product development and technology.
+This Conference engaged individuals and organisations from all professional fields working in the built environment.
+We explored the creation and application of Human-Centred Design in lighting, and expand the conversation across engineering, construction, design, landscaping, product development and technology.

 Human-Centered Design recognizes the importance of behavioural, emotional and environmental contexts in the creation of lighting, products and usable spaces.
 It encourages designers to see product users as real human beings with real, complex lives, instead of just as numbers.